gamemanual0/gm0/source/docs/power-and-electronics/wiring.rst

 .. figure:: images/wiring/8417-wiring.png
    :alt: An example of good wiring by 8417

-   Good example of wiring by 8417 ‘Lectric Legends
+   Good example of wiring by 8417 'Lectric Legends

 .. figure:: images/wiring/7244-wiring.png
    :alt: An example of good wiring by 7244